AndyPWarren/slot-car-server/README.md

 ```
 make deploy
 ```
+## Run
 SSH into the raspberry pi.
 The binary will have been placed in the users home directory.

-Start the server, passing in arguments to configure the Led pins.
-Pin configuration is in the format `<color>=<bcm-pin-no>` with a space separating the pins, for example:
+Start the server, passing in arguments to map the BCM pin number to a track number.
+This configuration is in the format `<track-number>=<bcm-pin-no>` with a space separating the pins, for example:
 ```
-./leds.linux-arm red=17 yellow=27
+./slot-car.linux-arm 1=17 2=27
 ```
-The server will have started and be listening on port `9090`

-An array of the he configured leds is available at `<raspberrypi-ip>:9090/leds`

-Brightness commands can now be sent to the socket in the format `<color>=<brightness>` where color is the led you want to control and brightness is a number between 0 and 1. `0` = off, `1` = max brightness
+Events can now be sent to the socket server in the format `<track-number>=<level>` where track-number is the track/pin you want to control and level is a number between 0 and 1. `0` = off, `1` = max